healthfinch/policies/disaster_recovery_policy.md

 ## 1. Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to healthfinch.
-Based on the assessment of the Event, sometimes according to the Catalyze Incident Response Policy, the Contingency Plan may be activated by either the CTO or VP of Engineering.
+Based on the assessment of the Event, sometimes according to the healthfinch Incident Response Policy, the Contingency Plan may be activated by either the CTO or VP of Engineering.

 The notification sequence is listed below: